 - Organizations are investing in people — new roles that make ML technology more effective.

 4. Improved Quality with Robotic Process Automation (RPA)

 Where RPA may once have suggested a factory of machines, assembling parts into a finished product – today it can also mean an army of software bots, tackling repetitive, time-consuming, error-prone tasks.
 Organizations are increasingly using RPA to streamline operations and redeploy staff to higher-value or revenue-generating activity.

 - People, software bots and automated machines will work together during the entire end-to-end process.

 Blockchain allows for data in a trusted network to be validated and confirmed, then replicated onto a chain.

 - Contracts among suppliers will be dynamic, and no longer “flat.”

 - Orders can be live, with easier buying and selling.

 - Ease of commerce will lead to exponential growth.

-The Fourth Industrial Revolution makes it an incredible time to be a chief information officer.
-All of these technology disruptors are challenging and inspiring businesses to rethink and innovate how they engage with their customers and operate.
-At Conduent, they’re empowering us in our mission to modernize the constituent (client, customer, employee, stakeholder) experience by making every interaction digital, personalized and secure.
+The Fourth Industrial Revolution makes it an incredible time to be part of the tech industry.
+All of these disruptors are challenging and inspiring businesses to rethink and innovate how they engage with their customers and operate.
+At Conduent, they’re empowering us in our mission to modernize customer experiences by making every interaction digital, personalized and secure.